Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Parity violating dynamical Chern-Simons model

-This bump, characterized by amplitude $\epsilon$ and position $a$, simulates environmental effects or unknown physics \cite{Cardoso:2021wlq,Cardoso:2022whc}.
-In our numerical calculations of next section, we fix $M=1$, $l=2$, and $\epsilon=10^{-2}$.
-We then systematically track the QNM frequencies in the complex plane as the position of bump $a$ is varied, moving away from the potential peak (near $r_{*} \simeq 1.614$).
+This bump simulates environmental effects or unknown physics \cite{Cardoso:2021wlq,Cardoso:2022whc}.
+And $\epsilon$ measures the strength of the exterior perturbation, whereas $a$ specifies where this perturbation is placed relative to the main Regge-Wheeler/Zerilli barrier.
+Thus, for fixed $\epsilon$, varying $a$ scans the same exterior structure from the near-peak region to the farther tail, which is precisely the control procedure used to expose bump-induced spectral instability in Ref.\ \cite{Cheung:2021bol}.
+It is introduced independently of the dCS coupling and is not meant to represent a localized parity violating region outside the BH.
+In our numerical calculations of the next section, we fix $M=1$, $l=2$, and $\epsilon=10^{-2}$.
+We then systematically track the QNM frequencies in the complex plane as the position of bump $a$ is varied, moving away from the peak of the unperturbed Regge-Wheeler/Zerilli barrier ($r_{*} \simeq 1.614$), which serves merely as a spatial reference point.
 Our choice of amplitude $\epsilon=10^{-2}$ is a deliberate strategy to ensure numerical tractability.
 As established in Ref.\ \cite{Cheung:2021bol}, the critical position $a_{\rm crit}$ for instability is inversely related to $\epsilon$, cf.\ Fig.\ 2 of that work.
 A physically plausible, smaller $\epsilon$ would simply push the same critical phenomena to numerically challenging large distances.
-We therefore use $\epsilon=10^{-2}$ to bring the relevant dynamics into our reliable computational domain, without loss of generality for the physical effects under investigation.
+We therefore use $\epsilon=10^{-2}$ to bring the relevant dynamics into a numerically reliable computational domain, without changing the physical mechanism under investigation.